gofiber/fiber/docs/api/middleware/csrf.md

 ## Token Generation

-CSRF tokens are generated on 'safe' requests or when the existing token has expired or hasn't been set yet.
+CSRF tokens are generated on 'safe' requests and when the existing token has expired or hasn't been set yet.
 If `SingleUseToken` is `true`, a new token is generated after each use.
 Retrieve the CSRF token using `c.Locals(contextKey)`, where `contextKey` is defined in the configuration.

 ## Security Considerations